Abbas convenes key Palestinians to moot new talks with Israel

 Israeli Prime Minister Benjamin Netanyahu says he is ready to resume peacemaking immediately and "without preconditions" - though his country has long insisted it would keep swathes of West Bank settlements under any eventual peace accord.

-Most world powers deem the settlements illegal and the EU announced a plan on Tuesday to bar financial assistance to Israeli organizations operating in the occupied territories.
+Most world powers deem the settlements illegal and the EU announced a plan on Tuesday to bar financial assistance to Israeli organisations operating in the occupied territories.

 Netanyahu told Kerry the EU's anti-settlements move "hurt efforts to renew the diplomatic process" with the Palestinians, an Israeli official said.
 Israel granted initial approval for new homes in Modiin Ilit, a West Bank settlement near Jerusalem and part of the territorial blocs it wants to annex eventually.